FrodeSolheim/fs-uae-launcher/docs/compiling.md

 # Compiling FS-UAE Launcher

+NOTE: This documentation is somewhat out of date.
+Changes that should be incorporated into this document include:

+- The recommended way to set up a development environment is now via pipenv (pipenv install followed by pipenv shell).
+- To build packages, scripts in fsbuild/ are used.
+See the YAML files in .github/workflows for examples.
+- Official builds for x86-64 are built via GitHub actions, so the YAML files in .github/workflows should always be up to date.
+- PyOpenGL is now an external dependency (for FS-UAE Arcade).
+- Pyinstaller is now used to bundle together the app (instead of cx_Freeze).

 ## Running without installing

 You can run fs-uae launcher from the source directory as long as the